-After just 24 weeks, God decided that it was time for Malachi to be born.
+In February 2013, after just 24 weeks of pregnancy, God decided that it was time for Malachi to be born.
 Malachi came out without a heartbeat at just 1 pound 12 ounces.
 After 15 long minutes of CPR he began to fight, and hasn’t stopped since!
 The oxygen deprivation caused his brain to hemorrhage on both sides resulting in Grade 4 bleeds (the worst on the scale).
 We were told that Malachi’s quality of life would be very poor and we were given the opportunity to discontinue life saving care.
 Jake and I have always felt that Malachi’s future rests in the hands of God and we chose life for our son.

 Our road is not easy and Malachi has many challenges.
 His main diagnoses include Hydrocephalus with a VP shunt, Hypoxic Ischemic Encephalopathy, Cerebral Palsy, Cortical Visual Impairment, Epilepsy, Severe Reflux, and multiple orthopedic abnormalities.
-He has had 12 surgeries and several hospitalizations but has continued life with a smile on his face.
+He has had 16 surgeries and several hospitalizations but has continued life with a smile on his face.
 Although he is very cognitively and developmentally impaired, he is still a very intelligent little boy who can express his likes and dislikes and communicate in his own way.
-And Malachi loves music with a passion.
+And Malachi loves music and people with a passion.

 To view journal entries from the first three years of Malachi’s life, visit https://www.caringbridge.org/visit/malachicarroll

 If you are currently on your own medical journey with your children and need someone to reach out to please feel free to contact us by email at email@example.com .
 We don’t have all the answers but we serve a big God and would love to pray over you!